 When the ADC performs a calibration, the calibration constants are stored in an array which is accessible via the Calibration Values register (Addr: 5h).
-To save the time which it takes to execute a calibration, $t{CAL}$ , or if re-using a previous calibration result, these values can be read from and written to the register at a later time.
+To save the time which it takes to execute a calibration, $t{CAL}$ , or to allow re-use of a previous calibration result, these values can be read from and written to the register at a later time.
 For example, if an application requires the same input impedance, $R{IN}$ , this feature can be used to load a previously determined set of values.
-For the calibration values to be valid, the ADC must be operating under the same conditions, including temperature, at which the calibration values were originally read from the ADC.
+For the calibration values to be valid, the ADC must be operating under the same conditions, including temperature, at which the calibration values were originally determined by the ADC.